Setland34/eth.store/README.md

 ## Bandit Scan GitHub Action

-To use the Bandit scan GitHub Action for running a Bandit scan on a Python project, you can add the following configuration to your GitHub Actions workflow file:
+To use the Bandit scan GitHub Action for running a security scan on your Python project, you can follow the example GitHub Actions configuration below:

 ```yaml
 name: Bandit Scan